adnantium/ats/README.md

 ### User, groups & permissions
 * Users for demo are created from `demo_users.json` fixture
   * `peter`:
-* Use permissions for access to API endpoints is based the user's group from `groups.json` fixture
+* User permissions for access to API endpoints is based the user's group from `groups.json` fixture
 * Available groups/permissions
   * `CanAddApplicants`
   * `CanViewApplicants`